Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: Introduction and related work

-The first application we consider is \emph{suffix sorting}: to compute the lexicographic order of the string's suffixes.
-Suffix sorting has been the subject of study of dozens of research articles since the introduction of suffix arrays in~\cite{manber1993suffix,baeza1992new,gonnet1992new}, and is a fundamental step in most of the indexing and compression algorithms developed to date.
-Relevant to our work are the results of Franceschini and Muthukrishnan~\cite{franceschini2007place}, Goto~\cite{goto2017optimal}, and Li et al. \cite{li2016optimal}.
-The authors of these papers showed that suffix sorting is possible within the same space of the string and the final suffix array, that is, \emph{in place}.
+Relevant to our work are the results of Franceschini and Muthukrishnan~\cite{franceschini2007place} and Li et al. \cite{li2018optimal}.
+The former were the first to show that suffix sorting can be performed in-place in optimal $O(n\log n)$ time on general ordered alphabets.
+They assume a read-only string and a general rewritable array $[0,n-1]$ to store the suffix array (i.e., not necessarily encoded as integers of $\lceil\log n\rceil$ bits, even if they consider also this model).
+In the same model, Li et al. \cite{li2018optimal} improved the running time to $O(n)$ in the case the alphabet's size is $\sigma\in O(n)$.
 Parallel to the study of techniques to sort all suffixes of a string, several authors started considering the problem of efficiently sorting only a \emph{subset} of $b$ string's suffixes~\cite{karkkainen1996sparse, karkkainen2014faster,gawrychowski2017sparse,fischer2016deterministic,bille2013sparse,bille2015longest,karkkainen2006linear}, a fundamental step in the construction of compressed and sparse text indexes~\cite{karkkainen1996sparse} and space-efficient compression algorithms.
-Very recently, Gawrychowski and Kociumaka~\cite{gawrychowski2017sparse} gave the first optimal time-and-space solution to the problem, showing that $\bigO(b)$ working space and $\bigO(n)$ running time are achievable with a Monte Carlo algorithm (they also consider a Las Vegas algorithm with higher running time).
-Interestingly, to date no in-place (i.e. $\bigO(1)$ working space) and sub-quadratic (i.e. $o(n\cdot b)$ time) algorithm is known for the general sparse suffix sorting problem.
-Such an algorithm should take as input a string $S$ and an array $B$ of $b$ positions, and suffix-sort these position using $\bigO(1)$ words of working space on top of $S$ and $B$.
-Using our new string transform, we give the first in-place solution to the sparse suffix sorting problem.
-This result is reported in Theorem \ref{th:suffix-sort}.
+Among these results, Gawrychowski and Kociumaka~\cite{gawrychowski2017sparse} have been the first to describe an asymptotically optimal solution to the problem, showing that $\bigO(b)$ working space and $\bigO(n)$ running time are achievable on alphabet size $n^{O(1)}$ with a Monte Carlo algorithm.
+They assume a read-only input string and also discuss a Las Vegas algorithm with higher running time.
+More recently, Birenzwige et al.~\cite{Birenzwige20} presented a Las Vegas algorithm running in optimal $O(n)$ time on read-only strings from an alphabet of size $n^{O(1)}$.
+To the best of our knowledge, Fischer et al.~\cite{fischer2016deterministic} have been the first (excluding the conference verion~\cite{prezzaSparse} of the present paper) to consider the problem in the restore model.
+On general alphabet size, their solution uses $O(b)$ working space and can achieve sublinear time on some instances (in particular, when the number of comparisons needed to sort the suffixes is small).
+Note that, since all these results can use $O(b)$ words of working space, they do not need to make strong assumptions on the output's representation.
+In particular, they can use any array representation supporting random access and update operations (this situation changes in the in-place setting, read below).